shariq1989/cookbook/content/recipe/serrano_crema.md

 #### INSTRUCTIONS

-1. Add the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM).
+1. Add the serrano chillies, cilantro, garlic, yogurt, sour cream, and lime juice to a [food processor](https://amzn.to/3vE4gs7) or [blender](https://amzn.to/2RqFDQM).
 Blend until smooth.
 2. Then, stir in the olive oil and season to taste with salt and pepper.
 Mix well.

 {{< end_recipe >}}